Mary-Louise Parker: 2000–2012: Acclaim with Proof and Weeds

-In 2004, Parker appeared in the comedy Saved! and a television film called Miracle Run, based on the true story of a mother of two sons with autism, as well as appearing in the lead role in Craig Lucas' Reckless on Broadway.
-The production, directed by Mark Brokaw, earned Parker another nomination for a Tony Award for Best Actress in 2005.
+In 2004, Parker appeared in the comedy Saved! and the television film Miracle Run, based on the true story of a mother of two sons with autism, as well as appearing in the lead role in Craig Lucas' Reckless on Broadway.
+The production, directed by Mark Brokaw, earned Parker another Tony Award nomination in 2005.
 In November 2005, Parker was the subject of a career exhibition at Boston University, where memorabilia from her career were donated to the university's library.

-In 2005 Parker began starring on the Showtime series Weeds.
-In 2006, Parker received the Golden Globe Award for Best Actress – Television Series Musical or Comedy, given by the Hollywood Foreign Press Association, for her lead role in Weeds.
+In 2005, Parker began starring on the Showtime series Weeds.
+She played Nancy Botwin, a widowed mother of two boys who begins selling marijuana to support her family.
+In 2006, Parker won the Golden Globe Award for Best Actress – Television Series Musical or Comedy for her lead role in Weeds.
 In that category, she defeated the four leads of Desperate Housewives.
 She dedicated the award to the late John Spencer, known for his work as Leo McGarry on The West Wing.
 After receiving the award, Parker stated: "I'm really in favor of legalizing marijuana.
 I don't think it's that controversial."

-In March 2007 Parker played the lead role in the television film The Robber Bride.
-She then portrayed Zerelda Mimms in the Andrew Dominik film The Assassination of Jesse James by the Coward Robert Ford, which opened in cinemas in September 2007.
+In 2007, Parker played the lead role in the television film The Robber Bride, and portrayed Zerelda Mimms in the Andrew Dominik film The Assassination of Jesse James by the Coward Robert Ford.
 Parker appeared alongside Brad Pitt, Casey Affleck, Sam Rockwell, and Garret Dillahunt.
-In August 2007, Parker continued her role in the third season of Weeds.

-Parker appeared in 2008's The Spiderwick Chronicles and in off-Broadway's Playwrights Horizons production in the New York premiere of Dead Man's Cell Phone, a new play by Sarah Ruhl, alongside Drama Desk Award winner Kathleen Chalfant.
+Parker appeared in 2008's The Spiderwick Chronicles and in off-Broadway's Playwrights Horizons production in the New York premiere of Dead Man's Cell Phone, a new play by Sarah Ruhl, alongside Drama Desk Award-winner Kathleen Chalfant.

-She filmed the Donna Vermeer film Les Passages alongside Julie Delpy.
 Following this, she returned to work on the fifth season of Weeds.
-Parker took the lead role in the Roundabout Theatre Broadway revival of the play Hedda Gabler, running from January through March 29, 2009.
+Parker took the lead role in the Roundabout Theatre revival of the play Hedda Gabler, running at the American Airlines Theatre in 2009, totaling 74 performances.
 The play garnered a series of negative reviews.

+Parker starred opposite Bruce Willis in Red (2010), an adaptation of the comic book miniseries of the same name.
+The film earned positive reviews.
+In 2011, Parker became the host for the tenth season of the PBS documentary series Independent Lens.